chs-59/HuMo-gen-Server/README.md

 ## Major Upgrades on privacy

-### Using Stealth Mmode to remove persons completely from output
+### Using Stealth Mode to remove persons completely from output
 In HGO the privacy feature is an anonymizing tool.
 That's why the chart boxes, list entries and relations to a person that match the privacy settings are still present in the charts and lists while the name, pictures and living dates are